 What is the most efficient home solar panel in 2026?

 The current efficiency leaders are the Aiko Neostar 3P54 (25.0%) and Recom Black Tiger (24.8%).
-However, for most US homes, the Maxeon 7 (24.1%) is the best choice.
-It balances elite power with a 40-year warranty and a massive network of local installers.
+However, for most US homes, the Maxeon 7 (24.1%) is a strong choice.
+It combines high-efficiency performance with a 40-year warranty and broad installer support.

 Do solar panels increase home value?